wbhart/mpir/build.vc10/readme.txt

 2. Builds with Assembler Support
 ================================

+By default the Visual Studio solution for MPIR provides support for x64 builds with nassembler support for Intel core2 and nehalem and for the AMD k8.

-To build MPIR versions with assembler support, run the Python program mpir_config.py which outputs a list of the assembler builds that are available.
-After a particular build is selected the program outputs a Visual Studio project for this build and adds i9t to the Visual Studio solution.
+To build MPIR versions with assembler support for other processors, the Python program mpir_config.py has to be run before the Visual Studio solution is opened.
+This outputs a list of the assembler builds that are available.
+After a particular build is selected the program outputs a Visual Studio project for this build and adds it to the Visual Studio solution.
 When the Visual Studio solution file is then opened it will include this new build projects for both static library and DLL builds with the specified assembler support.

 3. The build Process
 ====================